vlang/v/doc/docs.md

 }
 ```

-The init function cannot be public.
-It will be called automatically.
+The `init` function cannot be public - it will be called automatically.
+This feature is
+particularly useful for initializing a C library.

 ## Types 2